Witivio/Gpt-Pro---Samples/Samples/Asp.net Core - Support Microsoft/Asp.net Core - Support Microsoft/README.md

 - To validate the description of your API, use [Swagger Validator](https://validator.swagger.io/).
 - To learn more about the Swagger Specification, visit [swagger.io](https://swagger.io/specification/).

+> #### :warning: Warning
+>
+> - A plugin name can contain only ASCII letters, digits, underscores and whitespace

-Congratulations!
-You have successfully launched the GPT Pro Microsoft Support Plugin API.
+:boom: :tada: Congratulations!
+You have successfully launched the GPT Pro Todo List Plugin API.
-You can now begin creating custom plugins to extend the functionality of GPT Pro.
+You can now begin creating custom plugins to extend the functionality of GPT Pro. :tada: :boom: